FOSSClass/Postfixers/TestingDocumentation.md

 // sudo dpkg-reconfigure postfix

 5. Looks like the Postfix is configured, we simply used a different variable for the email when testing the sending function.

+// Instead of using example.com we'll use csci2461.com as an email to accept from and send to.

+6. We made the virtual file and edited contact information

+// Contact: klor0610@sootsplash.csci2461.com

+7. To check that the mail was sent properly, we typed in

+// mail

+This will show us whether there were new messages or how many were received.

+8. To view the contents of a message we just pressed enter as shown in the attached picture.